HOMES FOR GOOD

 • All other household members will be based on two (2) persons per bedroom, without regard to gender or age.

 • Live-in aides will be allocated a separate bedroom.
 Family members of a live-in aide will not be considered when determining family unit size.
+See information below about Live-in aides.

 • Single person families will be allocated one bedroom.